JackAdams/meteor-transactions/README.md

 16. When starting a transaction, you can write `var txid = tx.start('add post');` and then target this particular transaction for undo/redo using `tx.undo(txid)`.
 You can also pass a callback instead of (or in addition to) a txid value, as follows:

         tx.undo(function (err, res) {
-          // `res` with be true if the transaction was undone or false if it is an expired transaction
+          // `res` will be true if the transaction was undone or false if it is an expired transaction
 	      // `this` will be the tx object
         }